Pacifica California – San Francisco’s Nearest Beach Town

 Mori Point - San Francisco National Parks

-Flinn told us there used to be a well-known roadhouse at Mori point whose organist Anton LaVey later went on to less musical endeavors when he founded the church of Satan.
+Flinn told us there used to be a well-known roadhouse at Mori Point, whose organist Anton LaVey later went on to less musical endeavors when he founded the Church of Satan.

 If Mori Point looks familiar to you, it is possible that you recognize it because it was used to film the last scene in the cult classic film Harold and Maude (1971).
 If you have seen the movie, it is the place where a car goes over the cliff.